wendynassrwong/wendynassrwong.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate at the <a href="https://harris.uchicago.edu/" style="text-decoration: none">University of Chicago's Harris School of Public Policy</a>.
-In August 2021, I will start as a Postdoctoral Scholar with the Development Innovation Lab at the <a href="https://economics.uchicago.edu/" style="text-decoration: none">University of Chicago's Department of Economics</a>.
+I am a Postdoctoral Scholar with the Development Innovation Lab at the <a href="https://bfi.uchicago.edu/" style="text-decoration: none">University of Chicago's Becker Friedman Institute for Economics</a>.

 I am interested in the role of formal and informal institutions in addressing poverty and inequality.
 My current research focuses on how incentives in government can be designed to improve welfare.